amelco/pdf_library/README.md

 * evince or okular
 * pdftotext

-*== TO DO section ==*
+*== UPDATES ==*
 - script that creates automatically the pdf databse.
 The user just need to say in which directory the files are (the current version has a user oriented script).
+DONE!
+- Do an OCR in all PDF files and save them with txt extension.
+This makes search within the file contents faster.

+*== TO DO section ==*
+- Modify the script to search within the file content to search in txt files instead of PDF.
 - execute automatically the script 'create_lib.sh' (in a terminal) every time a PDF file is downloaded (Chrome or Firefox plugin)
 - put reader in the settings.in file
 - and more to think about...